w3c/web-of-things-framework/libs/transport/p2p/wotkad/readme.md

 Based on https://github.com/gordonwritescode/kad.

-Credit for Gordon Hall at https://github.com/gordonwritescode to publish the orginal kad solution.
+Credit to Gordon Hall at https://github.com/gordonwritescode to publish the orginal kad solution.